The Kings of the World

-The Kings of the World (Los reyes del mundo) is a 2022 internationally co-produced drama-road film directed by Laura Mora.
+The Kings of the World (Los reyes del mundo) is a 2022 drama road movie co-written and directed by Laura Mora Ortega.
 Set in Medellín, the drama is about five teenage friends who live on the streets.
 As a result, they leave a Colombian city to start over in the countryside.
 The film premiered in September 2022 at the 70th San Sebastián International Film Festival where it won the Golden Shell for Best Picture.

 Synopsis

 Rá, Culebro, Sere, Winny and Nano live on the streets of Medellín.
 The five children no longer have any contact with their families.
 They form a kind of fraternal clan in which they have to make their way in a parallel world without laws.
 In doing so, they uphold ideals such as friendship and dignity, but also display disobedience and resistance.
 In a dangerous journey between delirium and nothingness, the group leaves the city and enters the depths of the Colombian interior.
 There they hope to find a piece of land that Rá inherited from his late grandmother.
 Like thousands of other Colombians, she was once violently expelled by the paramilitaries.
 After her death, Rá received the "promised land" through a government restitution program.
 The boys make friends that help them advance but also warn them of the dangers of their company.
 They also meet sex workers who provide them with short-term maternity care.